VCs transforming prisons with Beverly Parenti, Chris Redlitz and Kenyatta Leal

 Speaker 3:47:59I think we're.
 We're even more so compassionate.
 I guess.
 One of the things I remember early on when beverly and I would drive in at night, you know, we've finished a day in the city and then we say we have to teach this class for three hours and we were pretty tired and we looked at each other like really want to do this and we would leave without fail every evening inspired and we'd go home after being the prison and, and, and having these discussions and seeing the results of what was going on, we'd be really inspired.
 So I think that's really, that's really made an impression on both of us.
 And also I said before about how people from your community you have rallied.
 I mean we didn't know what this was going to be received positively or negatively going to prison and doing this, but it's seeing people rally around this has been really extraordinary.
 So I think that's really made a lasting impression on me.

 Speaker 5:49:47Sure.
-So I'm at Chris.
+So I met Chris.
 What about 2009?
-Two thousand and nine.
-Two Thousand and 10.
+2010?
 I was serving a life sentence at San Quentin state prison for being an ex felon in possession of a firearm.
 At that point of my incarceration I had done a ton of work to, you know, to rehabilitate myself.
 Um, I've been through a lot of a rehabilitative programs develop insight into my criminal behavior and I know my criminal background really just trying to gain an understanding of how I wound up in prison.
 Um, and you know, by the time I met Chris and Beverly, I was really, uh, you know, eager to learn some new things.
 Um, I've pretty much done all the programs at San Quentin had reached this plateau and uh, so I was looking for something new to sink my teeth into.
 And uh, when I met Chris, he came with this idea of starting an entrepreneurship program at San Quentin, which I was immediately drawn to because, you know, my crimes that I committed a involve some entrepreneurship skills, but they were just used in the wrong way in the street.
 Um, and my, I viewed my relationship with Chris and his wife, beverly is, uh, an opportunity to learn how to learn what entrepreneurship is really about and apply those skills so that when I got out I could not just get out but stay home.

-Speaker 4:51:05So as I understand it, you were there on Christmas first night.
+Speaker 4:51:05So as I understand it, you were there on Chris's first night.
 You talk a little bit, I know people were asking questions, what, what questions came to mind for you upon meeting Chris?

 Speaker 5:51:15Well, you know, there are a lot of people that come into the prisons and I just really wanted to know if it was for real.
 So, um, I just listened basically to a Chris and Bob had to say and um, you know, they follow through with everything that they said that they were going to do.
 And so, um, initially they wanted to just come in and just have some initial talks about how we could shape the program, who else we could get involved in it and um, you know, so that sounded reasonable to me.
 And uh, from there it was just one step after another where they just follow through with everything they said they were going to do.
 And so, you know, for a guy like me who had been in prison at that point up to I think about 16 years I had been in.
 Um, no, it was really important for me because, you know, they're, it's, it's all about not,